specialtas/techjobs-oo-java-graded-17/README.md

 The autograding tests will verify the answers to these checks.
 If you ask a student to demo their assignment in real-time, these checks could be useful areas to verify overall functionality.
 Have them create a new `job` object and make sure it behaves as expected.

-1. Has the student made an abstract `JobField` class?
+1. Has the student made an abstract `org.launchcode.techjobs.oo.Location.JobField` class?
    1. Does the class programmatically assign a new ID for each instance?
-   1. Do `CoreCompetency`, `Employer`, `Location`, and `PositionType` extend from `JobField`?
+   1. Do `CoreCompetency`, `Employer`, `Location`, and `PositionType` extend from `org.launchcode.techjobs.oo.Location.JobField`?
-   1. Does `JobField` contain getters and setters for the value field?
+   1. Does `org.launchcode.techjobs.oo.Location.JobField` contain getters and setters for the value field?
-   1. Does `JobField` contain only a getter for the `id` field?
+   1. Does `org.launchcode.techjobs.oo.Location.JobField` contain only a getter for the `id` field?
 If the student has included a setter for this field, ask them why, or remind them why this is not a good practice.
-   1. Does `JobField` contain a custom `toString()` method that returns an object's `value` field?
+   1. Does `org.launchcode.techjobs.oo.Location.JobField` contain a custom `toString()` method that returns an object's `value` field?
-   1. Does `JobField` contain custom `equals()` and `hashCode()` methods?
+   1. Does `org.launchcode.techjobs.oo.Location.JobField` contain custom `equals()` and `hashCode()` methods?

 1. Has the student written the constructors for the `Job` class?
    1. Does the default constructor programmatically assign a new ID to each instance?
-   1. Is there another constructor that calls the default and initializes a new object with the `JobField` subclasses as its parameters?
+   1. Is there another constructor that calls the default and initializes a new object with the `org.launchcode.techjobs.oo.Location.JobField` subclasses as its parameters?
    1. Does it contain appropriate getters and setters? `nextID` and `id` should not have setters. `nextID` should also not have a getter.
    1. Does it contain custom `toString()`, `equals()`, and `hashCode()` methods?